jmoneill15/template/README.md

 # template
+This is a Website Template for a React js site with all the standard files to correcly deploy.
 Duplicate the files in this folder into a newly made repository

 Follow the steps to get it set up, ie git init, add, commit, and push